Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 valence and sentiment scores)

-Regarding the t-test carried out to compare the emotionality of L2 texts in pretest vs. posttest phases, no
+Regarding the t-test carried outperformed to compare the emotionality of L2 texts in pretest vs. posttest

-differences were observed in normative valence scores between both training phases [t(32)=0.815,
+phases, no differences were observed in normative valence scores between both training phases [t(32) =

-Indeed, the proportion of emotionally valenced words was similar in both phases (pretest: 61.50%,
+(left panel).
+Indeed, the proportion of emotionally valenced words was similar in both phases (pretest:

-considering text-derived sentiment values revealed that the emotionality of the written texts significantly
+analysis considering text-derived sentiment values revealed that the emotionality of the written texts

 Graph 2.
 Distribution of normative valence scores (left panel) and sentiment scores (right panel) for L2 written